SCENE 01 / COMMUNICATION SYSTEMS

 Do you handle frequency licensing in Saudi Arabia?

-We set up all frequency licensing needs with Saudi authorities (ANFR).
-This has short-term production licenses, frequency planning, and compliance records.
-Lead time differs by location and range availability.
+We handle all frequency licensing with Saudi authorities (ANFR).
+This covers short-term production licenses, frequency planning, and compliance records.
+Lead time varies by location and by what range is free.

 What about intercom systems for video village?

-We give full video village communication including director-to-set comms, camera talkback, script supervisor links, and department planning.
-Systems can integrate with wireless video for full tracking and communication.
+We supply full video village comms.
+This covers director-to-set links, camera talkback, script supervisor links, and department planning.
+Systems can tie in with wireless video for full tracking and comms.

 How do you handle equipment for multiple units?